gusbicalho/gb-overlay/readme.markdown

     condition="loading">
     <h3>This will show in the middle of the overlay</h3>
   </gb-overlay>
-  <p>This will show under very think red overlay whenever $scope.loading is truthy.</p>
+  <p>This will show under very thick red overlay whenever $scope.loading is truthy.</p>
 </div>
 ```